rushmie/SETCardRecognition/README.md

 # SET Card Recognition
-Goal: Create a mobile app to take pictures of SET cards and recognize if a set exists in the given cards.
+Goal: Create a mobile app to take pictures of [SET®](https://www.setgame.com/) cards and recognize if a set exists in the given cards.

 Using https://medium.com/@dganais/ready-set-image-recognition-720be22d7051 as a starting point, we want to explore image recognition strategies to accurately identify SETs in a group of cards.